-[…] Main menu
+[⋮] Main Menu

 This icon is common to all content screens.
-The display shows the Main menu screen.
-Switch contents and set various settings from Main menu.
+The display shows the Main Menu screen.
+Switch contents and set various settings from Main Menu.

 Device List

 This icon is common to all content screens.
 The display shows a list of connected devices.
 You can choose a device you want to share contents.